stephenberry/repe/README.md

 ### Body Format

-`query_format` is a two byte unsigned integer that may denote the format for the body.
+`body_format` is a two byte unsigned integer that may denote the format for the body.

 **Reserved Body Formats**